vanioinformatika/easydao/README.md

 ## Iregular enumerations
 An enumeration is irregular if at least one of the values cannot be used as a Java identifier.
-Irregular enumerations have to comply two rules.
+Irregular enumerations have to comply with two rules.
 They have to implement getEnumName() and static getEnumInstance() methods.
 Irregular enumerations will be converted to String via the Java enum's getEnumName() method.
 Strings will be converted to Java enum instances by calling the enum's getEnumInstance() method.